phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==

+= 1.0.8 =
+* We now allow HTML in normal strings translations.
+* Changed the way we get the default language permalinks in Woocommerce rewrites
+* Fixed issues with date_i18n function
+* Fixed a warning generated when there are no rewrite rules
+* Fixed dynamic strings not updating the translation dropdown list.
+* Fixed issues with hidden space characters that were breaking some translations
+* Make sure we don't loose the trp-edit-translation=preview from url after a WordPress redirect

 = 1.0.7 =
 * Fixed a small bug in js regarding the translation editor sidebar with